-Although there may be several origins of Yohe, there is no doubt that some with this name are directly related to the Joho line.
+Although there may be several origins of Yohe, there is some doubt whether familes with this name are directly related to the Joho line.
 In the ship's manifest of the Snow Two Sisters arriving Philadelphia in 1738, Johannes Joho's name is also spelled Johe.
+However, this was obviously a mistake.

 I have found various records throughout the years where the same person is spelled Yoho, Yohe, and Yoh.
 I have also received several letters from families in the Western US who indicated their parents or grandparents changed their name of Yoho to Yohe, because apparently there are more families living in that part of the US with the Yohe spelling.
 One such letter came from William Yohe in Des Moines Iowa who had traced his line back to Peter Yoho.